cdconrad/ds-2021/README.md

 Credit must also be given to Al Sweigart for creating supporting material for the early labs.
 You can purchase his book at https://automatetheboringstuff.com/

+I recommend cloning this folder as a whole and opening it in Jupyter using Anaconda.
+You can learn how to download and configure Anaconda here: https://www.anaconda.com/products/individual

 ## Lessons:

 - Lab 1 - Hello Python world!